Backup schedules

-Offline scheduling makes sure the device keeps following the plan even if internet or cloud connectivity is lost.
+Backup schedules make sure the device keeps following the plan even if internet or cloud connectivity is lost.

-The simplest way to understand offline scheduling
+The simplest way to understand backup schedules

 - Wait 10–60 seconds and confirm the schedule is synced.